 A diagnostic radiographer specialises in taking images of the body.
 They will do any scans you need during your diagnosis and care and send these to your radiologist.
 These may include X-rays, MRI (magnetic resonance imaging) scans, CT (computerised tomography) scans and bone scans.

 Also called radiotherapy radiographers.
 They specialise in giving radiotherapy to treat cancer.
 They may work with the oncologist to give external beam radiotherapy or brachytherapy.
 Some radiographers may also give you check-ups to see if your treatment works and check on your side effects.

 A pathologist specialises in looking at cells under a microscope.
 They will look at your biopsy samples to see if there are cancer cells present and grade these using the Gleason grade.
 You won’t meet the pathologist, but they will explain your biopsy results to the rest of your MDT.

 What is a key worker?

 Your key worker is the person in your MDT who is in charge of co-ordinating your care – this is usually the specialist nurse.
 They are your main contact and will talk to you about your views and make sure the rest of the MDT understand these.
 They can direct you to information and support, answer your questions or guide you to the right person if you want to talk about specific treatments.

 Who else might be involved in my care?

 Although your MDT will oversee your care, you may see other health professionals too.
-You may not see all of the following – it will depend on your needs and the health services in your area.
+This will depend on your own needs and the health services in your area.